The Early Warning Signs of Pregnancy

-Finally - we all know about one of these.
-The best time to take a pregnancy test is when your period is late.
-This is give you the most accurate result.
+According to WebMD, the best time to take a pregnancy test is when your period is late.
+This may give you the most accurate result.
 Once you have received confirmation that you are in fact pregnant, schedule an appointment with your doctor.
-Enjoy the next 9 glorious months of headaches, backaches, nausea, heartburn, cravings, constantly being tired, super smell, and mood swings!
+Enjoy the next nine glorious months of headaches, backaches, nausea, heartburn, cravings, constantly being tired, super smell, and mood swings!
 Remember, it's all worth it in the end when you're pushing.

-I hope for the best for you and your unborn baby, may all of your children be born healthy and well.
+I hope for the best for you and your baby.
+May all of your children be born healthy and well.

 - Bird, B. (2017, June 13).
 Salt Cravings in Early Pregnancy.
 From Livestrong.